FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Using the Cognitive Services APIs/README.md

 ![alt text][img3]

-Create a new App Settings key called *textAnalysisApiKey* and copy the Api key.
+Create a new App Settings key called *textAnalysisApiKey* and paste the Api key.
 Make sure to click on the Save button.

 ![alt text][img4]